arno12/arno12.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-## Arno Polegato
+* Research master student at the University of Amsterdam
-*Research master student at the University of Amsterdam *Marketing science - growth analytics intern at Booking.com
+* Marketing science - growth analytics intern at Booking.com